 The value of some places depends on the number of people going there.
-Tropical islands and beaches are one of those.
+Tropical islands and beaches are one of them.
 With an ever growing stream of mass tourism, it’s getting harder and harder to find a beach that is heavenly beautiful, unexploited, and spared from the crowds.
 But these places have it all.

 1 Pamuayan Beach, Palawan.
 Low hanging palm trees, stretching out over the shallow water.
 A couple of coconuts in the sand.
 A local fisherman in a traditional banca boat.
 The long bay of Pamuayan Beach is as alluring as it is secluded.
 Situated just north of Port Barton on the Philippine island Palawan, the secluded beach is reached either by a boat or an inland gravel road.